episerver/ab-testing/README.md

 END
 ```
 7. Create a new sql file in the folder ..\src\Database\Testing and paste the sql MigrationName snippet in it.
- The filename should follow the same numbering format as the exisiting files.
+ The filename should follow the same numbering format as the existing files.
 8. Manually add the sql file created in step #7 to the ..\src\EPiServer.Marketing.Testing.Web\SchemaUpdater\Testing.zip file.